joaomalfatti/joaomalfatti/README.md

 <div align="justify">
   <h3> Hi ✌️, I'm João Elias.</h3>
-  <h6> Graduated in Systems Analysis and Development from UNIRON/ RO, I have three postgraduates: Cybersecurity and Risk Management, Structured Computer Networks and Information Security.</h6>
+  <h6> I hold a degree in Systems Analysis and Development from UNIRON/RO and have three post-graduate specializations: Cybersecurity and Risk Management, Structured Computer Networks, and Information Security.
+I am currently transitioning into Development.
+I am studying React Native and have several projects in mind to implement..</h6>
 </div>

 <div style="display: inline_block">